Everything you need to know about ways to consume cannabis extracts like oil, shatter, budder, sap, and isolate.

 Some consumers use cannabis extracts to boost the CBD or THC potency of their favorite cannabis flower or other smokable dry herbs.
 This can be done in a couple ways.

 First, cannabis extracts can be added on top of marijuana flower in a pipe before smoking.
-When lighting a pipe that has been topped with cannabis extract, be careful, as it may flare up, creating a large flame.
+When lighting a bowl that has been topped with cannabis extract, be careful, as it may flare up, creating a large flame.
 Instead, hold your flame just above your pipe’s bowl as you inhale.
 This will partially vaporize the extract.
 The rest may melt, coating your flower.
 Use care as you finish smoking your pipe, as the extract may continue to increase the flammability of your flower.

 This method works best when you have a sticky extract like shatter or sap that will hold to the paper of your joint or blunt.
 Like when you add cannabis extract to your pipe, adding it to a joint or blunt may cause it to flare up or burn unevenly, so take care when using this method.